-His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to section 115 (see footnote a) of the Customs Tariff (see footnote b), hereby makes the annexed Order Amending the Renewable Fuel Used as Ships’ Stores Remission Order (Miscellaneous Program).
+His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 67(1) of the Pest Control Products Act (see footnote a), hereby makes the annexed Regulations Amending the Pest Control Products Sales Information Reporting Regulations (Miscellaneous Program).

 COMING INTO FORCE

 2. These Regulations come into force on the day on which they are registered.

 (This statement is not part of the Regulations.)

 Pest control products (pesticides) are regulated in Canada under the federal Pest Control Products Act (PCPA).
 Health Canada’s Pest Management Regulatory Agency (PMRA) administers the PCPA on behalf of the Minister of Health.